momentum-projects/group--social-cards/README.md

 # Create a social greeting card service

 **IMPORTANT**: Please read this document closely.
 Many resources are linked within it.
-Before starting on your project, assemble a list of all open questions you have and ask an instructor.
+Before starting on your project, assemble a list of the tasks you think you need to do and discuss how you will tackle these together.
+The front-end will need to make some basic [wireframes](https://www.orbitmedia.com/blog/7-reasons-to-wireframe/#:~:text=for%20your%20website.-,Wireframes%20are%20simple%20black%20and%20white%20layouts%20that%20outline%20the,focusing%20on%20a%20site's%20structure).

 Imagine a social network, like Twitter or Facebook.
 Imagine electronic greeting cards.
 Now imagine them together -- that's what you are building as a group in this project.